stanmaz/BBOalert/README.md

 	1N--,	2C,	Stayman
 	+,	2D,	Texas !H
 	+,	2H,	Texas !S

 #### Long explanation text

-If you need more than 39 characters to explain your alerted call, the solution is to place in the middle of the text the '#' character.
+If you need more than 39 characters to explain the alerted call, the solution is to place in the middle of the text the '#' character.
 It will split the text into two parts : the first will be used in the explanation field of the bidding box.
-The second part will be set in the chat area which should be sent to the opponents to complete the alert procedure.
+The second part will be set in the chat box.
+The chat messaage should be sent to the opponents to complete the alert procedure.

 Example :

 	1S,2C,Please read chat for explanation#Natural overcall with at least a decent 5-card suit